|Home | Site Map | Sign In|

 Watch the video!

 News from Metro Blooms

 A raingarden, as seen above, is a shallow depression that is designed to capture rainwater and allow it to soak into the ground within a 24-48 hour period.
 Most gardens are best designed with plants that are well adapted to the unique conditions of the garden and your region (such as local native plants or cultivars of those same plants).

 What is a raingarden?

-A raingarden is designed and planted to capture rainwater so it can penetrate deep into the soil to help protect and restore water quality.
-This helps to reduce the amount of stormwater runoff that would otherwise take pollutants from the air, our yards, and the streets and carry them into our lakes, rivers, and wetlands.
-A raingarden is a great way for homeowners or business owners to reduce the amount of runoff flowing from our properties.
-By capturing this polluted water and allowing it to slowly soak into the ground, we can mimic natural systems that have historically purified our waters through a process of filtering underground.
+A raingarden is a bowl-shaped garden that captures and holds rainwater runoff, allowing it to soak into the soil and filter naturally through the ground.
+Raingardens help to reduce the amount of rainwater runoff that would otherwise carry pollutants from our yards, houses, driveways, and streets directly to our lakes and rivers through the storm sewer system.
+By capturing this polluted water and allowing it to filter naturally through the soil, it reaches our local water bodies clean and cool.
 Raingardens are also a way to beautify your property.
-Using perennial plants that require little maintenance and can thrive without fertilizer or pesticides, we enhance the value and attractiveness of our neighborhood and community.
+Using perennial plants that require little maintenance and thrive without fertilizer or pesticides, we enhance the value and attractiveness of our neighborhood and community.

 What causes rainwater pollution?